 Does Your LinkedIn Profile Make You Look Out Of Sync?

-Anyone who’s looking for a new job has been told they need to be on LinkedIn.
+Anyone who’s looking for a new job or potential clients has been told they need to be on LinkedIn.
 That’s true.

-It’s also true that you need to be LinkedIn even if you’re not looking.
-Whether you like it or not, your LinkedIn profile, or lack of one, is part of your personal brand.
+It’s also true that you need to be on LinkedIn because whether you like it or not, your LinkedIn profile, or lack of one, is part of your personal brand.

 Certainly, recruiters and hiring managers who receive your resume will review your LinkedIn profile.
-So will people that you meet at conferences, seminars, or networking events who want to learn more about you.
+So will potential clients and people that you meet at conferences, seminars, or networking events who want to learn more about you.
 Make sure what they find is your best self.

 However, the benefits far outweigh the potential risks.